 If students choose to pack their lunch it is very important that the student and parents work together to pack healthy lunches.
-The Nutritional Services Department discourages parents from bringing in non-nutritious "fast food" from outside establishments..
+The Nutritional Services Department discourages parents from bringing in non-nutritious "fast food" from outside establishments.
 Students should avoid packing non-nutritious foods in their lunches (i.e. candy) but rather include more healthy options.

-Home Packed Lunch Suggestions: (Cold, refreshing, nutritious low fat milk (1%, skim) can be purchased at school, along with a selection of bottled waters and 100% juice products).
-Low fat meat or cheese sandwiches, low fat cheese with whole wheat crackers or bagel, fresh vegetables with dip, pretzels, crackers, bagels, low-fat muffins, granola bars, dried fruit, pudding or fruit yogurt cup, cottage cheese and fresh fruit.
+Home Packed Lunch Suggestions: Low fat meat or cheese sandwiches, low fat cheese with whole wheat crackers or bagel, fresh vegetables with dip, pretzels, crackers, bagels, low-fat muffins, granola bars, dried fruit, pudding or fruit yogurt cup, cottage cheese and fresh fruit.
 It is important that we support the student's development toward a healthier future through promoting healthy eating and increasing activity.
+Note: Students may purchase milk or water to go with their meals.
+This is an additional cost.